lishiyo/AA-AjaxTwitter/README.md

 When building the `li` tags for each user, build a `button`, too.
 You can call `#followToggle` on the button to setup the follow toggle.

+NB: Inspect the JSON objects that you are getting from the server to see whether or not they are currently being followed.

 You could make this work by setting data attributes on the button for `user-id` and `initial-follow-state`.
 In this context, that's kind of annoying.
 Instead, it is common to allow jQuery plugins to take